NCAS-CMS/cf-python/docs/source/tutorial.rst

 spanned by the field construct's data.

-Explicit indices may also be assigned to a domain axis identified by a metadata construct, with either a Python `slice` object or a sequence of integers.
+Explicit indices may also be assigned to a domain axis identified by a metadata construct, with either a Python `slice` object, or a sequence of integers or booleans.

 .. code-block:: python
    :caption: *Create a new field construct whose domain spans the 2nd,